Learn more about Fairfax Cryobank’s Sperm Thawing Procedure

 2. Lift the canister so that the tops of the canes are visible for identification.
-Gently remove the cane containing he frozen samples from the cane sleeve, making sure not to remove the cane sleeve from the canister as you pull out the cane containing the vials.
+Gently remove the cane containing the frozen samples from the cane sleeve, making sure not to remove the cane sleeve from the canister as you pull out the cane containing the vials.
 Once removed from the cane sleeve promptly place the cane back into the canister.
-The vials can then the checked against the packing slip to confirm that you have received the correct donor, specimen date, vial number, and number of vials..
+The vials should then be checked against the packing slip to confirm that you have received the correct donor, specimen date, vial number, and the number of vials.
 Do not lift the top of the canes above the top of the liquid nitrogen container opening for longer than a few seconds as this may result in initiating the thawing of the sample.

 3. After verification that the vials received match the information on the packing slip, grasp the cane by the top and lift above the opening of the container sufficiently to expose the uppermost cryovial.
 It is recommended to only expose the cryovial you wish to retrieve.
 Any cryovial(s) below the top one should not be lifted above the opening of the container.
 If additional vials remain on the cane, or you wish to transfer the cane to a storage tank in your laboratory, place the cane containing the samples back into the cane sleeve and then transfer the cane in the sleeve to your storage tank.